Azure Application Architecture Guide

 Frequent small updates

 This guide is intended for application architects, developers, and operations teams.
 It's not a how-to guide for using individual Azure services.
 After reading this guide, you will understand the architectural patterns and best practices to apply when building on the Azure cloud platform.
-You can also download an e-book version of the guide.

 How this guide is structured